nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

-Background:
+## Introduction:

 Waze’s free navigation app makes it easier for drivers around the world to get to where they want to go.
 Waze’s community of map editors, beta testers, translators, partners, and users helps make each drive better and safer.

-Project goal:
+## Project goal:

-Waze leadership has asked your data team to develop a machine learning model to predict user churn.
+I will develop a machine learning model to predict user churn.
 Churn quantifies the number of users who have uninstalled the Waze app or stopped using the app.
 This project focuses on monthly user churn.
-An accurate model will help prevent churn, improve user retention, and grow Waze’s business.
+An accurate model will help prevent churn, improve user retention, and grow Waze’s business

-Scenario:

-You are the newest member of Waze’s data team.
-Your team is about to begin their user churn project.
-The first step is to create a project proposal.
-The proposal will clearly define the overall goal of the project, and identify key tasks, milestones, and stakeholders.

-**1/**  Project background
-Waze’s data team is in the earliest stages of the churn project.
-The following tasks are needed before the team can begin the data analysis process:
+The following tasks are needed before I begin the data analysis process:

 Build a dataframe for the churn dataset

 Examine data type of each column

 Gather descriptive statistics

-Your assignment

-Your assignment
-You will build a dataframe for the churn data.
-After the dataframe is complete, you will organize the data for the process of exploratory data analysis, and update the team on your progress and insights.
-**Project background**
-Waze’s data team is working on the churn project.
-The following tasks are needed at this stage of the project:

 Determine the correct modeling approach